Ethereum: Design

+Overview

-Ethereum is a permissionless, non-hierarchical network of computers (nodes) that maintains a database containing the ETH balances and other storage values of all Ethereum accounts, known as the "state", and processes state-altering transactions.
+Ethereum is a peer-to-peer network that maintains a database containing the storage values of all Ethereum accounts and processes state-altering transactions.
 Approximately every 12 seconds, a batch of new transactions, known as a "block", is processed by the network.
 Each block contains a cryptographic hash identifying the series of blocks that must precede it if the block is to be considered valid.
-This series of blocks, from the genesis (first) block to the most recent one, is known as the blockchain.
+This series of blocks is known as the blockchain.

-Each node connects with a relatively small subset of the network—its "peers".
-It offers blocks and unvalidated transactions (i.e. transactions not yet in the blockchain) to its peers for download, and it downloads any of these from its peers that it doesn't already have.
-Its list of unvalidated transactions is known as a "mempool".
+Each "node" (network participant) connects with a relatively small subset of the network to offer blocks and unvalidated transactions (i.e. transactions not yet in the blockchain) to its peers for download, and it downloads any from its peers that it doesn't already have.
+Each node usually has a unique set of peers, so that offering an item to its peers results in the propagation of that item throughout the entire network within seconds.
+A node's collection of unvalidated transactions is known as its "mempool".

 A node may choose to create a copy of the state for itself.
 It does this by starting with the genesis state and executing every transaction in the blockchain, in the proper order of blocks and in the order they are listed within each block.

-Any Ethereum account may "stake" (deposit) 32 ETH to become a validator.
-At the end of each "epoch" (32 block slots, each lasting 12 seconds), each validator is pseudorandomly assigned to one of the slots of the epoch after the next, either as the block proposer or as an attester.
-The block proposer creates a block that is intended to become the new "head" (latest block) of the blockchain, and the attesters attest to which block is at the head of the chain.
+Any Ethereum account may "stake" (deposit) 32 or more ETH to register a "validator".
+At the end of each "epoch" (32 block slots, each slot lasting 12 seconds), each validator is pseudorandomly assigned to one of the slots of the epoch after the next, either as the block proposer or as an attester.
+During a slot, the block proposer uses their mempool to create a block that is intended to become the new "head" (latest block) of the blockchain, and the attesters attest to which block is at the head of the chain.
 If a validator makes self-contradicting proposals or attestations, or if it is inactive, it loses a portion of its stake.
-It may add to its stake at any time.
-A validator's attestation is given a weight equal to its stake or 32, whichever is less.
-According to the Ethereum protocol, the blockchain with the highest accumulated weight of attestations is the canonical chain.
-Validators are rewarded for proposing and attesting to blocks that become part of the canonical chain.
+Any Ethereum account may send ETH to a validator at any time to increase its stake.
+A validator's attestation is given a weight equal to its stake or 2,048, whichever is less.
+According to the Ethereum protocol, the blockchain with the highest accumulated weight of attestations at any given time is to be regarded as the canonical chain.
+Validators are rewarded for making valid proposals and attestations.
+A validator's rewards are paid via transactions within the same chain that contains their proposal or attestation, and therefore would have little or no market value unless that chain becomes the canonical chain.
+This incentivizes validators to support the chain that they think other validators view as the canonical chain, which results in a high degree of consensus.